UK fund 3i sees NAV rise despite fallout from oil and gas slump

 Sales in the period included the disposal of French medical diagnostics firm Labco to Cinven.
 As of the end of September, 3i held 53 assets in its portfolio, as well as five listed stakes.

 Simon Thompson took over as Chairman from Adrian Montague earlier this year.
-Thompson is also Chairman of Tullow Oil.
+Thompson is also Chairman of Tullow Oil (TLW.L).

 (Reporting by Freya Berry; Editing by Emiliano Mellino and Mark Potter)